pfsense/docs/source/cellular/known-working-3g-4g-modems.rst

   /sbin/camcontrol eject cd0

 ``usb_modeswitch`` is required in order to make certain devices switch to the correct mode.

-It's not available in the pfSense repository, but there's an `open issue <https://redmine.pfsense.org/issues/6226>`__ which requests to add it and explains how to install the package from the FreeBSD repository.
+This package is available in the pfSense repository, but cannot be installed using the GUI package manager.
+It can be installed from a shell prompt using ``pkg install usb_modeswitch``.

-The issue also contains detailed instructions on how to get the E8372h to work.

 It's not recommended to use this method on a production firewall, as the method has not been tested officially.